Last updated on April 25th, 2023 at 04:56 am

 Still couldn’t find what you are looking for?
 Maybe wondering what are the LingQ alternatives out there?
 We’ve got you!
 Give this amazing language app below a try!

-Learn Languages With Ling App!
+Learn Languages With The Ling App!

 If you are still feeling indecisive about which app is the best for you, here is another great language app for you: The Ling App!

 It has a gamified teaching method with interactive language practices and activities.
 You can master your new language with all aspects such as reading, writing, listening, and speaking by using the Ling App for only 10 minutes a day.
 I guarantee that you will become much more motivated to learn a new language thanks to this app.
-You can get the Ling App from both the App Store and Play Store.
+You can get the Ling App from both the App Store or Play Store.
 What’s more, is that you can try it out for free!

 What are you waiting for?
 Download the Ling App and start learning right now!